mboyea/MiniNinja/readme.md

 * Create directory `root/lib`.
 * Install SDL2.
 In the directory `root/lib`, download and unzip the latest stable buxfix release from the following dependencies: [SDL2-devel-X.XX.X-mingw.zip](https://github.com/libsdl-org/SDL/releases), [SDL2_image-devel-X.XX.X-mingw.zip](https://github.com/libsdl-org/SDL_image/releases), [SDL2_mixer-devel-X.XX.X-mingw.zip](https://github.com/libsdl-org/SDL_mixer/releases), & [SDL2_ttf-devel-X.XX.X-mingw.zip](https://github.com/libsdl-org/SDL_ttf/releases).

 From here, everything should be installed to compile & run this software.
+Note that the Makefile assumes you want to build this with x86_64.

 ### Install on Arch Linux
 * [Clone this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository) to a directory on your computer.
 That directory will be referred to as `root`.